rust-lang/surveys/surveys/2023-annual-survey/questions.md

 - Superseded by an alternative
 - Becomes too complex
 - Tools and documentation are not accessible enough (e.g., due to language or incompatibility with screen readers)
+- Rust Foundation not supporting the Rust project properly (e.g. in financial, infrastructure, legal aspects)
 - Project governance does not scale to match the size/requirements of the community
 - Developers/maintainers of the language are not properly supported
 - I'm not worried